huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 #### 2. Innate Markup function HTML:

-Again lets examine another instance where an HTML functions runs automatically.
+Again let's examine another instance where an HTML function runs automatically.
 This function, I shall refer to as, `IMF` short for `Innate Markup Function` of HTML.
 And what it does, is automatically, apply some sensible default CSS style on the HTML elements right at birth.
 At birth implies when you introduce those element or include those element with your HTML Markup.

-Lets consider the snippet below.
+Let's consider the snippet below.
 In this snippet, we introduce a block element.
 And what front-end developers sometimes forget when styling or writing CSS for this Element is that it has some innate properties already applied.

 ```
 <!doctype html>